syncthing/syncthing/users/config.rst

     Override the automatically calculated database block cache size.
 Don't, unless you're very short on memory, in which case you want to set this to ``8``.

 pingTimeoutS
     Ping-timeout in seconds.
 Don't change it unless you are having issues due to slow response time (slow connection/cpu) and large index exchanges

 pingIdleTimeS
     ping interval in seconds.
-Don't change it unless you feel it's necessary to do so.
+Don't change it unless you feel it's necessary.